 Beatosu and Goblu

-Google have kept quiet on their reasoning for the town’s existence, and the long interlude before its removal – though it’s possible that, like creators of physical maps, they just wanted a way to protect their content.
+Google has kept quiet on its reasoning for the town’s existence, and the long interlude before its removal – though it’s possible that, like creators of physical maps, they just wanted a way to protect their content.

 Alternatively, keen-eyed commentators have pointed out that the town’s name is an anagram for “Not Real G” and “Not Large”.
 (Also, according to our independent research, ”Angle Rot” and “No Gel Rat”).
 Perhaps we’ll never know.

 [Read more: Where are the largest cities in the US?]